 The 3D printing revolution has brought fame to numerous 3D artists like Joshua Harker, a well-known American artist and considered a pioneer & visionary in 3D printed art & sculptures, Theo Jansen is a Dutch kinetic artist.
 In 1990, he began what he is known for today: building large mechanisms out of PVC that are able to move on their own, known as Strandbeest, Linlin (from China) and Pierre-Yves (of French origin) are young artists who were able to blend their cultural differences and artistic skills to make create a partnership of unexpected creativity, Michaella Janse van Vuuren is a designer and artist with a PhD in Electrical Engineering, and many more.
 Such designers are emerging from varying strata of society and challenging the norms of design.

 In July, 2016, 13 designers from the US, Europe and Asia showcased their 3D printed fashion at the Platform Fashion show in Germany.
 This is the potential of 3D printing.
 3D printing technology is trespassing such an industry which, even the early inventors, would have not thought about.
 Fashion is now considered as the emerging application of 3D printing technology.
 Now more and more fashion shows showcase 3D printed fashion.
 To everyone’s delight these shows are garnering rave reviews.
-The highest point of this technology was the launch of the World’s First 3D Printing Jacket by Israeli Fashion Designer Danit Peleg in 2017.
+One of the highlights of 3D printed fashion was during the launch of the World’s First 3D Printing Jacket by Israeli Fashion Designer Danit Peleg in 2017.

 Architecture is another field of interest for 3D printing technology.
 The architects ideas of a project can now be easily and quickly be converted into a tangible product.
 Any changes can again be incorporated easily and swiftly and models can be generated accordingly.